thomasyoung-audet/node_blog/README.txt

-Blog made in React/Node
+Side project to familiarize myself with web technologies.

-Side project to familiarize myself with these web technologies.
+Blog made using Node, React, Express and Redux.